The Charlottesville Astronomical Society Bylaws

 Section 1.
 General Meetings:

-The Charlottesville Astronomical Association shall meet the first Wednesday of each month as determined by the Executive Council.
+The Charlottesville Astronomical Society shall meet the first Wednesday of each month as determined by the Executive Council.
 General Meetings shall be announced to the general membership at least 30 days in advance.

 Section 2.
 Rules:

 The latest edition of Robert’s Rules of Order, Newly Revised shall be the governing parliamentary law in all matters in which it applies, except as provided in these Bylaws and any Special Rules of Order by the Society.

 Amendments to these Bylaws shall only be made upon a ⅔ vote of approval of the General Membership present at any General Meeting provided the requirements of Article IV, Section 6A, are met and with prior approval of the Executive Council.
 Notice of a proposed Bylaws Amendment vote shall be announced at least 30 days prior to the vote.

 Special Meetings may be called from time to time by the President and/or the Executive Council and announced to the general membership.